deohs/r_onramp/r_packages_sessions_scripts.md

 To run a whole script you can press the "Run" button at the top left of the Source pane.

 To go line-by-line put the cursor next to a line and press "Shift" + "Enter"
+* For Mac use: "CTRL + Return"

 To run a multiple lines, highlight the desired lines and press "Shift" + "Enter"
+* For Mac use: "CTRL + Return"

 ##